 VS.

-appears only on the Elf soundtrack, but in the movie the tune is translated into a heart-warming shower scene, which I thought was probably the funner version to include here.
+Their version appears only on the Elf soundtrack, but in the movie the tune is translated into a heart-warming shower scene, which I thought was probably the funner version to include here.

 Seems like another opportunity for Will Farrel to prove he has some musical moxy, and for Zooey Deschanel to validate her recent and excellent collaboration with M. Ward (whose excellence is only compounded by his being from my home town).